mmaklai/medelite-facility-snapshot/README.md

 ## Known Limitations

-- **STR/LT Hospitalization Metrics** — These are not available in dataset `4pq5-n9py`.
-Planned for a future enhancement via a separate data source.
+- **STR/LT Hospitalization Metrics (Facility Specific)** — Per-facility short-term and long-term hospitalization/ED scores are not exposed through any public CMS Provider Data Catalog API endpoint.
+The app currently displays state and national averages (sourced from the CMS State/US Averages dataset xcdc-v8bm), with facility-specific rows marked as "Not Reported" — consistent with how CMS Care Compare itself handles facilities without sufficient claims volume.
+A future enhancement could explore scraping the Care Compare web interface or requesting a bulk data export directly from CMS.

-- **PDF Links** — Hyperlinks in the exported PDF use the CMS data catalog base URL.
+- **PDF Hyperlinks** —  The Medicare Care Compare link in the exported PDF is dynamically generated using the searched CCN (e.g., https://www.medicare.gov/care-compare/details/nursing-home/686123).
+Clicking it requires a PDF viewer that supports embedded hyperlinks (Adobe Acrobat, Chrome PDF viewer).

 ---